The absolutely incredible … Rockeryaya, by Yaoren-Wo

 |Stat||Impact on Throughput||Impact on Longevity|

 Intellect is one of two primary stats for healers, often further defined as a “throughput” stat because it directly affect spellpower (at a 1-to-1 conversion rate).
-In addition, Intellect also affects Critical Strike chance, and thus has a slight contribution to Resto Shaman regen through Resurgence.
-As of Patch 5.0.4, Intellect no longer contributes to an increase in healers’ mana pools and it no longer affects combat regen values.
-So, in sum, Intellect will provide:
+As of Warlords, Intellect no longer increases critical strike, so the benefit of intellect is incredibly straightforward:

 - 1 Intellect = 1 Spellpower